WPManageNinja/fluent-affiliate-docs/guide/admin-portal/admin-dashboard-overview.md

+---
+title: Admin Dashboard Overview
+description: Complete guide to FluentAffiliate admin dashboard.
+Learn how to monitor affiliate performance, track referrals, manage payouts, and analyze key metrics from your WordPress admin panel.
+---

 # Admin Dashboard Overview

 FluentAffiliate makes it easy to manage all your affiliate activity right from your WordPress dashboard.
 As the admin, you'll get a clear and simple view of how your affiliate program is performing in your FluentAffiliate Admin dashboard.